 To continue the campaign’s momentum, it would help me so much if you could share the page with others who might be interested—friends, colleagues, and more.
 A little help goes a long way and the more you share, the more people can find out about The Frack Lab.

 Here’s the link: http://www.beaconreader.com/projects/the-frack-lab

 I’ll be in touch throughout this month and I can’t wait to share my work with you!

 Help Mason Inman bring them to BEACON.
-With 100 backers, Mason Inman can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At $10,000, Mason Inman can provide sustainable reporting on the topic you won't get anywhere else.This project is no longer accepting pledges